pyexcel/pyexcel/.moban.d/README.rst

 Dean      26
 ========= ====

-you can easily save it into an excel file, using the following code.
+you can easily save it into an excel file using the following code:

 .. code-block:: python